JonathanEdradan/notes/lectures/week-6/_4_thursday/dawn/squeeze-morning-exercise/readme.md

 # Squeeze

-Write a javascript function `squeeze` that takes a string as an argument and returns a the same string with consecutive duplicate letters removed.
+Write a javascript function `squeeze` that takes a string as an argument and returns the same string with consecutive duplicate letters removed.

 ### Examples: